kjgpta/Code-Switch-Language-Modeling-for-English-and-Malay/README.md

 # Code Switch Language Modeling for English and Malay
 Code-switching refers to the practice of alternating between two or more languages or dialects within a conversation or communication context.
 It is a common linguistic phenomenon observed in multilingual societies or among bilingual individuals.
 Code-switching can occur for various reasons, such as cultural identity, social group membership, or convenience.

 This repository contains code and resources for code-switched data generation and language modeling for the generated Code-Switched data.
+This work has been published in the [Asian Conference on Intelligent Information and Database Systems 2023](https://aciids.pwr.edu.pl/2023/) which can be found [here](https://link.springer.com/chapter/10.1007/978-981-99-5837-5_26).

 ## Introduction